Mary Barnett Gilson Private Papers, 1929-1937 | UNCW Archives and Special Collections Online Database

 There is also an envelope with a threppance ha'pney [three and a half pennies] stamp which was hand-stamped in Suffolk, England.
 Davidson’s letters were sent from England, one in 1929 and two in 1933.
 The first missive was, in part, an autograph letter accompanying a gift copy to Miss Gilson of Davidson’s book, The Unemployed.

-Robert Redfield wrote Miss Gilson a brief note expressing his agreement that scholars should assume a social responsibility and participate in political activities with objectivity and freedom from emotional conviction.
+Other correspondence in this collection include a letter from Elton Mayo of Harvard University regarding Gilson's complaint of discrimination against women using the library and a letter from Robert Redfield, expressing his agreement that scholars should assume a social responsibility and participate in political activities with objectivity and freedom from emotional conviction.